mesos/elasticsearch/README.md

 ### Known issues
 - Issue #206: The GUI will not represent the true state of the cluster after a scheduler or executor reconcillication event.
 E.g. If the scheduler is killed and restarted, the GUI will show zero executors, even though there are executors present.
+- Issue #208: Task reconciliation does not destroy executors

 ## Developers Guide